emma-sax4/emmasax4.info/_collections/posts/why-i-switched-from-circleci-to-github-actions.md

 On the surface, GitHub Actions is _very_ similar to CircleCI.
 Both of them use Yaml, and both of them use workflows which have multiple jobs, and jobs have multiple steps/commands.
 Both of them require a `checkout` step, and both of them have capabilities to run on a schedule or on `push`.

 The immediate first thing I noticed was that GitHub Actions requires you to have a separate file for each workflow.
 In concept this idea is fine, but this is made 10x worse by the fact that you can't have steps that are shared between jobs/workflows.
-So each workflow I define must define each of job on its own.
+So each workflow I define must define each job on its own.
 This is sort of annoying given the fact that my three workflows `Develop`, `Release`, and `Cron` all share nine steps.
 This means that those three workflow files have _a lot_ of duplicated code on them.
-This would cumbersome if I changed my workflow files a lot, so the good news is that I don't forsee them changing every week.
+This would be cumbersome if I changed my workflow files a lot, so the good news is that I don't forsee them changing every week.

 So besides needing a separate workflow file for each workflow, let's jump in to each requirement individually.